Elizabeth: Balancing work, study and family

 I’ve just started replaying lectures and tutorials while walking the dog in the morning!

 I am really enjoying my experience with CDU.
 Previously, I have completed other online degrees with a couple of other institutions and I am very impressed by the format that CDU has developed.
-I particularly enjoy Shelley Eder’s lectures.
-She does a great job at ensuring that no online student is isolated.
+I particularly enjoy the lecturers who teach in a way that that means online students don't feel isolated.
 I very much appreciate that.

 I don’t know yet if I want to be a lawyer, but I absolutely want to use my degree to make a difference.
 There are a number of areas really close to my heart that I feel strongly about and, although I would never call myself a feminist, being a mother of girls I suspect that ensuring equal opportunities for women will be at the forefront of my mind.